htw saar QR-encoded URL

 • Overview of aspects of medication care - case-based (effect of major medications, medication schedule, interactions, polypharmacy, medications and age (Priscus list), medications and children, medications and the chronically ill

-• Implementation of the concept of evidence-based decision making in health care practice
+• Implementation of the EBM concept in public health care

 Teaching methods/Media: